haphu4247/dio-http-cache-extension/README.md

 ```dart
 flutter test --coverage
 ```
-2. install lcov for macOS
-Note: skip this step if you have already installed lcov.
+2. install lcov for macOS(skip this step if you have already installed lcov)
 ```dart
 brew install lcov
 ```